Anty-Anty/WaterPleaseApp-frontend-TS/README.md

 - Sync plant data across views
 - Update map positions independently
 - Extend the app with new features (e.g. multiple maps or rooms)

+### 8. TypeScript for Type Safety
+The entire frontend is written in TypeScript.
+Shared types (Plant, MapType) are centralized in a /types folder and reused across components, hooks, and API handlers.
+Discriminated unions are used for reducer actions and validator types, ensuring exhaustive type checking and reducing runtime errors.

 </details>